C3-Cloud-eu/tis/README.md

 C3-Cloud TIS enables patient data synchronization from local EHR to C3-Cloud.
 More specifically, TIS imports patient data from local EHR into C3-Cloud FHIR Repository either on demand or at scheduled intervals.

+NOTE: TIS requires integration with a Semantic and Structural Mapper to convert responses from EHR systems to HL7 FHIR format.
+IT also requires a FHIR repository to push data into.
+Connections to both can be configured in the `application.yml`.

 The TIS application is still in development so functions (esp. tests) may not run as expected, if you find a bug, please report it to @omarisgreat

 - Programming language